Github-campai/AEMLinuxMonitoring/README.md

 bash ~/monitoring.sh mysqlslave #(work in progress, but show the amount of connected slaves to the master) bash ~/monitoring.sh SERVICE:* #(show of the specified service is running, or not.
 If not, return exit code 1.
 Example: bash ~/monitoring.sh SERVICE:apache2) bash ~/monitoring.sh GLUSTER:* #(show the requested data of a GlusterFS volume.
-Example: bash ~/monitoring.sh GLUSTER:split:gvol0 #Check if there are any split-brain files existing on volume gvol0 at this host)
+Example: bash ~/monitoring.sh GLUSTER:split:gvol0 #Check if there are any split-brain files existing on volume gvol0 at this host) bash ~/monitoring.sh REDIS:ROLE #(show the status of every redis-server running on the machine.
+Slave of Master)
 ```

 ## Example: